selenashuowang/latentSNA/README.md

     ## [1] 1000    1

 1. COV matrix (15000 × 20): Provides covariance estimates between each
-    brain region and behavior across 20000 MCMC iterations
+    brain region and behavior across 15000 MCMC iterations
 2. THETAPM (1000 × 1): Contains latent variable estimates for 1000
     subject across iterations.
-When there are no covariates and intercept is set to 0, these estimates directly correspond to predicted behavioral outcomes.
+When there are no covariates, these estimates directly correspond to predicted behavioral outcomes.

 While the model produces other variables, we focus on these two key